Skip to main content

 Eastern Partnership Index

-Launched in 2011, the Eastern Partnership Index is a data-driven monitoring tool used to inform policy-making.
-It tracks, on a biennial scale, the reform journey of the six Eastern Partnership countries towards sustainable democratic development and European integration.
+The Eastern Partnership Index is a data-driven tool that monitors how the six Eastern Partnership countries – Armenia, Azerbaijan, Belarus, Georgia, Moldova, and Ukraine – are advancing on their path towards sustainable democratic development and European integration.

 Democracy, good governance and the rule of law